Vaishnavi-Sarikonda/Vaishnavi-Sarikonda/README.md

 🎓 Education
-Master of Science in Computer Science — Texas Tech University Focus areas: Data Engineering, Analytics, Business Intelligence, and Software Development
+Master of Science in Computer Science — Texas Tech University Focus areas: Machine Learning and Software Development

 💼 About Me